UrbanOS-Public/smartcitiesdata/apps/telemetry_event/README.md

     - `:sum` Metric - It keeps track of the sum of selected measurement's values carried by specific events.
     - `:last_value` Metric - It keeps track of the selected measurement found in the most recent event.
     - `:distribution` Metric - It builds a histogram of selected measurement's values.
 It is up to the reporter to decide how the boundaries of the distribution buckets are configured - via :reporter_options, configuration of the aggregating system, or other means.

+#### unit:
+  - This is optional, includes an atom describing the unit of selected measurement.
+  - Currently, only time and byte unit conversions are supported.

+#### reporter_options:
+  - This includes a keyword list of reporter-specific options for the metric.

+#### buckets:
+  - It is up to the reporter to decide how the boundaries of the distribution buckets are configured - via :reporter_options, configuration of the aggregating system, or other means.

 ### PORT NO FOR TEST AND INTEGRATION
   - Upon starting any application for test and integration, it will assign the metrics port dynamically which can be fetched using Application.get_env, for example: